-For on the benefits of salary sacrifice, download our in-depth, jargon-free guide.
+For more on the benefits of salary sacrifice, read our What is salary sacrifice?
+Are you missing out? article.

 You'll no longer need to contribute into their pension unless they decide to re-enrol at a later date.
 The money in their pot at the time they opt-out will remain where it is, ready to access in retirement or to be transferred to another pension provider.